ualvesdias/ualvesdias.github.io/_posts/2019-04-24-matchbox-machine-that-learns.md

 categories: [Machine Learning]
 mermaid: true
 tags: [machine-learning, python]
+author: Odysseus
 ---

-Hey you!
+> Hey you!
 So, here I am with my first post of 2019.
 And here, I'm going to write about a very cool thing that I learned a few weeks ago.

-# But first the background story
+## But first the background story

 I'm taking an interest in how machine learning systems work and mostly how I can apply them to data science problems.
 Digging up the internet on the fundamentals, I've found [a very cool publication](http://cs.williams.edu/~freund/cs136-073/GardnerHexapawn.pdf) from 1962 where professor Martin Gardner explains how to build a machine out of matchboxes (that's right, matchboxes) that can learn how to play a game from scratch and even master it.
 The process is actually very clever and it's an adaptation of a previous experiment where a guy builds a machine with more than 300 matchboxes to play tic-tac-toe to perfection.

-# What I did
+## What I did

 In short, I've written a python code that mimics Prof. Gardner's experiment, just like as if I was using real matchboxes.
 I'm taking a more technical approach here, which means that I am teaching a computer how to play and master a game.

-# The game
+## The game

 The game used to teach the machine is actually a much simpler version of chess.
 It's called Hexapawn and it's played on a 3 by 3 board of black and white squares and a total of six pawns, three for each player.
 They are placed on the first and last rows of the board.
 The moviments of the pieces are just like those of the pawns on a standard chess game: they move only forward one square at a time and they can also capture an opponent piece if it stands on one of the two diagonal squares of the next row.
 The exceptions are that in Hexapawn there's no en passant move and there are no two square moves for their first movement.
 Also, there's no pawn promotion.